-Seminar leadership (10%): Depending on the size of the course enrolment, you will lead a one-hour seminar discussion at least once during the term.
-On your chosen day, you will distribute a (maximum two-page) summary of the reading or readings you have prepared to the class.
-You will briefly (maximum 10 minutes) present some key points from the reading, after which you will motivate discussion by posing discussion questions that you have prepared, and by moderating and participating in the discussion.
+Seminar leadership (20%): You will lead seminar discussion once during the term.
+For your chosen week, you will prepare a two-page critical synthesis of the material, posing key questions.
+This is due Monday night before each Wednesday's class.
+The summary will be distributed to all students in the class.
+You your synthesis, after which you will motivate discussion by posing your discussion questions and by moderating and participating in the discussion.

 Two readings summaries (10%): You will select two readings from weeks other than your seminar week and prepare and submit via OWL a one-page summary of each reading.
 These are due Monday night before each Wednesday's class.
+These summaries will be distributed to all students in the class.

-Final paper (60%): Building on the course material, you will write an argumentative essay that critically engages with an important question in urban political economy.
+Final paper (50%): Building on the course material, you will write an argumentative essay that critically engages with an important question in urban political economy.
 This may involve taking a deeper dive into the literature to compare and contrast diverse theoretical perspectives and their extensions, or it may involve applying a theory to one or more empirical cases.
 You will submit a short (1-2 pages) proposal for instructor feedback on or before November 11.
 Masters students will submit a maximum 20-page paper.
 Doctoral students will submit a maximum 30-page paper.
 Papers are due on Wednesday, December 9.